 Welcome!
 This page contains all of the links, calculators, and charts that you may need to monitor your baby.
 Here you can find out how to calculate your baby's MoM, determine what percentile your baby is in (estimated fetal weight), and what the survival rate is if your baby was born today.
+These tools work no matter what red cell antibody is affecting your pregnancy (anti-E, anti-c, anti-G, anti-Kpa, anti-Jkb, etc).
 After your child is born, you can find out what the treatment thresholds are for bilirubin, what the normal lab values for HDFN are, and what your baby's weight for age percentile is.
 Be sure to check out the Resource Library for more detailed information about alloimmunization and HDFN.

 Disclaimer: The purpose of this website is to provide general education, access to resources, and relevant literature.
 This website does not provide specific medical advice or recommendations for individual patients and is not a substitute for speaking with qualified healthcare professionals.
 The Allo Hope Foundation strongly recommends that care and treatment related to alloimmunization and HDFN be made in consultation with your physicians who are familiar with your individual health situation.